Subscribe to our newsletter to get the latest news on our programs, initiatives, and events!

 FAQs

-The Kalusugan [Health] Advocacy Program is an 8-week program from June- July.
-Classes will be mostly virtual via Zoom except for the Outreach Day (Date TBD) and an in-person celebration on August 2nd.
+The Kalusugan [Health] Advocacy Program is an 6-week program from July-August.
+Classes will be mostly virtual via Zoom except for the Outreach Day on August 8th and an in-person celebration on August 29th.

 Participants will complete weekly readings and 2 projects throughout the program.
 They will complete and present a health education workshop on a topic of their choosing.
 Participants will also complete an in-person Outreach Day with L.E.A.D Filipino to get field experience conducting community outreach.